luismarques/qemu/docs/opentitan/otptool.md

   image file needs to be interpreted, such as digest verification, content dump, C file generation, ...

+* `-k` specify the kind of input VMEM file, either OTP or Fuse kind.
+The script attempts to detect the kind of the input VMEM file from its content when this option is not specified or set to `auto`.
+It is fails to detect the file kind or if the kind needs to be enforced, use this option.

 * `-L` generate a file describing the LifeCycle contants as C arrays.
 Mutually exclusive with the `-P` and `-R` option switches.
 See `-o` to specify an output file.